n8n-io/n8n-docs/docs/nodes/creating-nodes/nodelinter.md

 }
 ```

-Name this file `nodelinter.config.json` and place it anywhere in your local Nodelinter directory and it will be automatically detected.
+Name this file `nodelinter.config.json` and place it anywhere in your `nodes-base` directory and it will be automatically detected.
 Alternatively, you can specify the custom config file and location using the `--config` option.

 ## Lint exceptions